04 Nov Hunting With My Father

 “Maybe, but this quick?
 Doesn’t seem possible.”
 Dad sighed and shook his head.
 I stood back, both curious and nervous, the memory of a certain set of footprints coming back into my head.

 I didn’t notice the chirping of birds and animals stop.
-Or the cease in the buzzing of insects.
+Or the cessation of the buzzing of insects.
 I did notice the faint sound of something squishy being and torn.
 My dad must’ve heard it too and he slipped the rifle off of his shoulder as we all hunkered down and moved as silently on as we could.

 In the distance, through the trees, appeared to be a creature crouched down over something.
 It was hard to make out through the brush and the distance, but I could distinctly see brownish-black fur or skin and a muzzle.
 All three of us stopped and watched it in awe and silence.
 As I looked closer, I thought I could see that the fur only seemed to be in patches on it and there looked to be blood starting to coat areas of it.
 It leaned over and bit down into something on the ground which…was the deer!
 I could see a bit of those forked antlers sticking up.
 I also saw what I thought was a hand raise up, large scythes of claws gleaming on a three-fingered hand before it lowered to dig down and tear more into the meat.